-Tou our select the pretare viewing mode that seek suits the type of video [CALIBRATED source or the environment.
-PRESET] You can save and use different preset modes for 2D/3D respectively.
+Setting items Description Calib.
+Preset [CALIBRATED PRESET] You can select the picture viewing mode that best suits the type of video source or the environment.
+You can save and use different preset modes for 2D/3D respectively.
 Cinema Film 1: Picture quality suited to reproducing the highly dynamic and clear images typical of master positive film.
-Cinema Film 2: Picture quality suited to reproducing the rich tone and color typical of a movie theater, based on the tones changed for Cinema Film 1.
+Cinema Film 2: Picture quality suited to reproducing the rich tone and color typical of a movie theater, based on the Cinema Film 1.
 Reference: A picture quality setup suitable for when you want to reproduce faithfully the original image quality, or for enjoying image quality, without any adjustment.
 TV: Picture quality suited for watching TV programs, sports, concerts, and other video images.
 Photo: Ideal for projecting still images taken with a digital camera.
-Game: Picture quality suited to gaming, with well-modulated colors and fast response.
-Bright Cinema: Picture quality suited for watching movies in a bright environment, such as a living room.
+Game: Picture quality suited for watching movies in a bright environment, such as a living room.
+Bright Cinema: Picture quality suited for watching TV programs, sports, concerts, and other video images in a bright environment, such as a living room.
 Bright TV: Picture quality suited for watching TV programs, sports, concerts, and other video images in a bright environment, such as a living room.
+User: You can adjust the picture quality to suit your taste, and save the setting.
+The factory default setting is the same as "Reference."
+Reset Resets all currently selected Calib.
+Preset mode settings to their default values (page 24).
+Tip Reset does not affect settings saved for items of "Color Temp."

-Setting items Description Reset Resets all currently selected Calib.
-Preset mode settings to their default values (page 23).
-Tip Reset does not affect settings saved for the Custom 1 to 5 items of "Color Temp."
-Reality Creation [REALITY CREATION] Adjusts the detail and noise processing of images.
+Setting items Description Reality Creation [REALITY CREATION] Adjusts the detail and noise processing of images.
 (Super-resolution function) On: Adjusts the settings of "Reality Creation."
 Database: Select "Normal" or "Mastered in 4K."
-"Mastered in 4K" provides image quality suitable for Blu-ray Disc TM "Mastered in 4K" releasing from Sony Pictures Home Entertainment.
+"Mastered in 4K" provides image quality suitable for Blu-ray Disc [TM] "Mastered in 4K" releasing from Sony Pictures Home Entertainment.
 Resolution: When you increase the setting value, the texture and detail of the picture become sharper.
 Noise Filtering: When you increase the setting value, the noise (picture roughness) becomes less prominent.
 Test: On/Off: Changes "On" and "Off" at a certain frequency to check the effect of "Reality Creation."
-Tip The display position of status during the test works together with the "Menu Position" setting (page 32).
+Tip The display position of status during the test works together with the "Menu Position" setting (page 34).
 Off: The "Reality Creation" function is not applied.
-Cinema Black Pro Advanced Iris [ADVANCED IRIS] Pynamic Control: Adjusts the range of movement of the iris (aperture).
+Cinema Black Pro Advanced Iris [ADVANCED IRIS] Dynamic Control: Adjusts the range of movement of the iris (aperture).
 Full: Automatically optimizes the iris (aperture) and signal processing according to the brightness level of the input source.
 This results in a bright and high contrast image.
 Limited: Provides a slower movement of the iris (aperture) and lower brightness than "Full," making the picture quality suitable for viewing in a dark room.
 Off: The "Dynamic Control" function is not applied.
 Brightness: The higher the setting, the brighter the picture.
 The lower the setting, the darker the picture.
 Tip After adjusting "Brightness," set "Dynamic Control" according to the brightness of the room and the picture itself.
 Contrast Enhancer [CONTRAST ENHANCER] Corrects the level of bright and dark parts automatically to optimize contrast according to a scene.
 Increases image sharpness and makes image dynamic.
 High/Middle/Low: You can adjust the contrast enhancer.
 Off: The contrast enhancer function is not applied.
 Lamp Control Switches the lamp output.
 High: Increases the brightness, and projects brighter images.
 Low: Decreases the brightness, and enhances blacks by minimizing brightness.
 Tip Setting "Low" reduces fan noise, while also reducing energy consumption for longer lamp life.